-The manuscript text should be structured in principle as follows:
+The manuscript text should in principle be structured as follows:

-- First page should contain the title, first and last name of the author, (title, affiliation), email.
+- First page should contain the title, first and last name of the author (title, affiliation), email.

 - Abstract (100-150 words);

 The editorial board uses APA Style, 6th edition (www.apastyle.org).
 Please, do not use footnote, or avoid

-In text citation/reference of a scientific source, is as follows: Last name of the author, year of publishing
+In text citation/reference of a scientific source is as follows: Last name of the author, year of publishing